AbdulRahmanAlHamali/flutter_typeahead/README.md

   ),
 )
 ```
-Here, we assign to the `controller` property a `TextEditingController` that
+Here, we assign to the `controller` property of the `textFieldConfiguration`
-we call `_typeAheadController`.
-We use this controller in the
+a `TextEditingController` that we call `_typeAheadController`.
-`onSuggestionSelected` callback to set the value of the `TextField` to the
+We use this controller in the `onSuggestionSelected` callback to set the
-selected suggestion.
+value of the `TextField` to the selected suggestion.

 The `validator` callback can be used like any `FormField.validator`
 function.
 In our example, it checks whether a value has been entered,